wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

 3. Create another directory named `Destination` in a preferred location in your machine.

-4. To convert the Kafka JARS you copied to the `Source` directory, issue following command:
+4. To convert the Kafka JARS you copied to the `Source` directory, issue the following command:
    ```
    sh <SI_HOME>/bin/jartobundle.sh <{Source}_Directory_Path> <{Destination}_Directory_Path>
    ```